JunboShen/JunboShen.github.io/_pages/about.md

   - /about.html
 ---

 I am a computer science major student.
-I have spent first 2 years at the Chinese University of Hong Kong and transferred to WashU to continue my undergraduate study.
+I have spent first 2 years at the Chinese University of Hong Kong (CUHK) and transferred to WashU to continue my undergraduate study.

 Research & Projects
 ======